 I knew from prior research that there were indigenous Bhil villages around the Indian town of Jaisalmer in Rajasthan.
 Locating them was difficult.
 Even highly educated, English-speaking people in Jaisalmer were unsure what I meant by 'Bhil tribal village.'
 Eventually, someone asked me whether I was making an English mistake and if I didn't instead wish to visit the 'Bhil caste.'
 Answering yes to that question would have been a form of discrimination (albeit a positive one) based on caste — which is illegal in India.

 When I entered their village of a few hundred people, these Bhil boys immediately assumed the role of tour guide.
 I asked to see their school, which is where I took this month's photo.
 It was a Sunday so school was out.
-Nonetheless, as they insisted on being photographed fooling around, I couldn't help but wonder whether they spend their school days doing likewise.If you enjoyed reading this opinion editorial, please consider supporting independent, advertising-free journalism by buying us a coffee" to help us cover the cost of hosting our web site.
+Nonetheless, as they insisted on being photographed fooling around, I couldn't help but wonder whether they spend their school days doing likewise.If you enjoyed reading this month's opinion editorial, please consider supporting independent, advertising-free journalism by buying us a coffee to help us cover the cost of hosting our web site.
 Please click on the link or scan the QR code.
 Thanks!